iliaamiri/a-web-bot-for-booking-the-closest-possible-appointment-on-ICBC-Driver-Licensing/README.md

 This bot snipes the closest time (based on your logic) for an ICBC Road Test.

+## Pre-requisites and Installations
+1. You only need to install Node.js (https://nodejs.org/en/download/)

 ## Setup and run the Selenium server
 There are two options: